CakeDC/users/Docs/Documentation/Configuration.md

 The plugin is configured via the Configure class.
 Check the `vendor/cakedc/users/config/users.php` for a complete list of all the configuration keys.

-Loading the UsersAuthComponent and using the right configuration values will setup the Users plugin, the AuthComponent and the OAuth component for your application.
+Loading the plugin and using the right configuration values will setup the Users plugin, with authentication service, authorization service, and the OAuth components for your application.

-If you prefer to setup AuthComponent by yourself, you'll need to load AuthComponent before UsersAuthComponent and set
+This plugin uses by default the new [cakephp/authentication](https://github.com/cakephp/authentication) and [cakephp/authorization](https://github.com/cakephp/authorization) plugins we suggest you to take a look into their documentation for more information.

+Most authentication/authorization configuration is defined at 'Auth' key, for example if you don't want the plugin to autoload the authorization service, you could do:

 ```
-Configure::write('Users.auth', false);
+Configure::write('Auth.Authorization.enable', false)
 ```

-Interesting UsersAuthComponent options and defaults
+Interesting Users options and defaults

 NOTE: SOME keys were hidden in this doc page, please refer to `vendor/cakedc/users/config/users.php` for the complete list